The BRIT Prairie

 Ecosystems throughout Texas are at risk because of massive habitat fragmentation, continued extreme drought conditions, changing management regimes, and an influx of nonnative invasive species.
-In particular, prairies originally covering the vast majority of land in North Central Texas continue to decline in the area with less than 1% of the original 20 million acres of prairieland remaining intact!
+In particular, prairies originally covering the vast majority of land in North Central Texas continue to decline in the area with only a small percentage of the original 20 million acres of prairieland remaining intact.

 BRIT's Prairie History

-In more recent times, the Tarrant County Public Health Department building stood on the land that BRIT now occupies, with the prairie having previously been a parking lot.
+In more recent times, the Tarrant County Public Health Department building stood on the land that BRIT now occupies, with the prairie having previously been a parking lot and the building footprint.
 The parking lot, car traffic, and heavy machinery during construction compacted the soil significantly and offered opportunity for weedy plants to take hold.

-This led Dr. Burgess and former Director of Research Dr. Will McClatchey to devise an experimental plan that included using live prairie soil and compost tea made from prairie soil.
-Several reference sites for extraction of appropriate soil were located and visited.
-A local ranch ultimately agreed to provide the soil in exchange for monitoring the effect of removal of the soil from their property.
-BRIT used this prairie soil within experimental plots as a means of introducing a native prairie seed bank and to establish healthy prairie microbial communities on site.
+Dr. Burgess and former Director of Research Dr. Will McClatchey devised an experiment that included using live prairie soil and compost tea made from prairie soil.
+A local ranch was scouted as a soil donor source, and the landowner ultimately agreed to provide the soil in exchange for monitoring the effect of removal of the soil from their property.
+BRIT researchers hypothesized that, used as an inoculant, this native prairie soil would introduce a beneficial prairie plant seed bank and help establish healthy prairie microbial communities on site.

-This project would not be possible without help from a number of partners and representatives including the Fort Worth Nature Center and Refuge, Native American Seed, and Texas Christian University.
-Thank you to all!
+This project would not be possible without help from a number of partners and representatives including All-Saints' Episcopal School, Fort Worth Nature Center and Refuge, Native American Seed, Texas Christian University, USDA-NRCS, USDA Plant Material Center, and Weatherford College.
+Thank you to all.